EasyG0ing1/Syphon/README.md

 Once the job que count at the top of the screen stops counting, then that top progress bar will be as accurate as it's going to be.

-When you see files downloading where the progress bar just bounces from side to side, that would be a file that the server reported back as being of 0 size.
-The file will still download, but theres no way, obviously to show the progress since we don't know what the final size of the file will be.
+What is important to remember is if you get a file where the file size could not be determined because the web server didn't report it correctly, it could look like the progress bar is at 100% while the file is downloading, so just BE PATIENT while the file downloads.
+You can look at the total download count to know whether or not Syphon is done with all of the downloads.

 The **Saved Tree View** and **New Tree View** buttons work like this: Clicking on **New Tree View** will start to build the tree mirror from the web server.
 If you chose to save the tree view so that you don't have to wait for it to build in the future, you can click on the Save Tree button then the next time you go to that web site, simply click on **Saved Tree View** and it will load that saved tree from disk instead of re-building it from scratch.